 \subsubsection{A first example.}

-\c{T}i\c{t}eica (Tzitz\'eica) first formulated a surface closely related to our problem.
-This surface is nowadays called an indefinite proper affine sphere, and involves neither a Riemann surface nor a cubic differential.
+\c{T}i\c{t}eica first defined a surface closely related to our problem.
+This surface is nowadays called an indefinite proper affine sphere, and involves neither a Riemann surface structure nor a cubic differential.
 On the other hand, the essential integrability properties are still in place, and \c{T}i\c{t}eica's early work should be considered as the founding texts for this topic.

-We very briefly recount the theory of indefinite proper affine spheres, see e.g.\ Simon-Wang \cite{simon-wang93} or Bobenko-Schief \cite{bobenko-schief99} for modern treatments.
+We very briefly recount the theory of indefinite proper affine spheres; see e.g.\ Simon-Wang \cite{simon-wang93} or Bobenko-Schief \cite{bobenko-schief99} for modern treatments.
 On a simply connected domain $\mathcal D\subset \re^2$, let a function $w$ satisfy \c{T}i\c{t}eica's equation

 for $K$ a constant.
 Then there exists an indefinite affine sphere whose Blaschke metric is $2e^w\,dx\,dy$ with constant affine mean curvature $K$. \c{T}i\c{t}eica's equation (\ref{tzitz-eq}) is the integrability condition for the structure equations of the affine sphere.
 We will not go into the geometry in this case, as we develop the case of convex affine spheres in detail below.